charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/Javascript/Intermediate Javascript.md

   	- reduces bugs in new features and in existing features

   - the process is that you develop a test right before having code that is testable. you design the test before you actually code the project. perhaps a way of fleshing out the ideas of what your program is supposed to accomplish. like a way of thinking backwards about your program or expaining it to some one else how its supposed to work
+  -  what are the three approaches to test driven devleopment?
+	  - obvious implementation
+	  - fake it till yo umake it
+	  - triangulation - sometimes you add more than one test to force to you code more to avoid passing tests but still incorrect code